 Oriented cell division, which is determined by the axis of a mitotic spindle, plays an essential role in morphogenesis, asymmetric cell division and stem cell self-renewal.
 There is increasing evidence for the implication of spindle misorientation in mammalian diseases, including tumorigenesis and polycystic kidneys.
-Our group seeks to explore the molecular mechanisms underlying the determination of cell division axis in both culture cells and in developing tissues in mice.
+Our group seeks to explore the molecular mechanisms underlying the determination of cell division axis in both culture cells and in developing mouse embryo.
 Our research is focused on the following subjects:

-- 1, Genome-wide survey of proteins required for spindle orientation control. - 2, Control of cell division axis in 3D-culture system. - 3, Cell division and cell differentiation of stem cells and iPS cells. - 4, Oriented cell division in the stratified epithelium of mouse skin. - 5, A role of lipid metabolites in the control of cell division in cancer cells.
+- 1, Mechanisms for the oriented cell division. - 2, Cell division and cell differentiation of ES cells and iPS cells. - 3, Oriented cell division in the stratified epithelium of mouse skin. - 4, A role of lipid metabolites in the control of cell division. - 5, Control mechanisms for the membrane traffic during mitosis.